Use Minimal Hybrid to quickly migrate Exchange mailboxes to Office 365

 After you assign licences to your users you can go to the Data migration page to start migrating their mailboxes.

-Go to Users > Data migration, and on the Migration page choose Exchange for your data service.
+Go to Setup > Data migration, and on the Migration page choose Exchange for your data service.

 On the Data migration page, select the users whose mailboxes you want to migrate and then choose Start migration.